wei-hsuan-cheng/ocs2_ros2/doc/moblie_manipulator/model/mobile_manipulator_model.md

 ## Frames and Quaternions

-- For wheel‑based, references and markers are in the `world` frame (see `MobileManipulatorTarget.cpp` helper).
+- For wheel‑based, references and markers are in the `world` frame (see `MobileManipulatorMarkerTarget.cpp` helper).
 - Eigen quaternion coefficient order is `[x, y, z, w]`, which is different than its declaration `[w, x, y, z]`.
 Ensure unit quaternions when packing $\boldsymbol{q}$.

 ## Sanity Checklist